 NLICC purchased a home in Fredericksburg that serves as the residence of its college ministers, as well as the base of the church’s college ministry there.
 When NLICC applied for the tax exemption for ministerial residences, the City denied the exemption.
 NLICC challenged this denial in state court.
 In court, the City argued that the college ministers are not ministers pursuant to the Presbyterian Book of Church Order.
 The Church disagreed with the City’s interpretation of its governing documents.
 Despite clear Virginia precedent that courts are not free to interpret church doctrine, the trial court sided with the City and denied the exemption.

 The Center for Law & Religious Freedom is representing NLICC in its appeal to the Supreme Court of Virginia.
-The Center filed its Petition for Appeal on September 21, 2020.
-In its request for review to the Supreme Court of Virginia, the Center argues that the trial court erred when it accepted arguments from the City that college ministers are not ministers under the Presbyterian Book of Church Order.
+The Center filed a petition for appeal on September 21, 2020.
+In its request for review to the Supreme Court of Virginia, the Center argued that the trial court erred when it accepted arguments from the city that college ministers are not ministers under the Presbyterian Book of Church Order.
 Indeed, under neutral principles of law set forth by the United States Supreme Court, ministers are determined by whether they do religious work.
-In court, the City conceded that the college ministers do important religious work.
+In court, the city conceded that the college ministers do important religious work.

 On February 16, 2021, the Center’s Director of Litigation, Reed Smith, appeared before a panel of the Virginia Supreme Court to urge that it accept the church’s appeal to be heard by the full court.
 Despite a strong argument, the Virginia Supreme Court issued an order in which it denied the church's petition to appeal.